shadow-leaked/LibraTag/README.md

 Contact: shadowleaked@gmail.com & khsilvia8@gmail.com

 ---

-## 🙌 Contributions
+## 🔐 License

-Pull requests are welcome!
-If you'd like to improve the project or add features (like database logging, LCD display, or Wi-Fi integration), feel free to fork and contribute.
+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute this for educational or personal use.

 ---

-## ✅ Future Scope
+## 🧱 Future Upgrades

-- Integration with Google Sheets via ESP32
+- 📡 Firebase integration for remote database
+- 🧑‍🏫 Admin master card for manual overrides
+- 📱 Mobile/Web interface for students
-- Web dashboard for librarians
+- 📖 LCD/OLED display for book status

-- SMS/email notification on borrowing
+---

+> “A well-managed library reflects a well-managed mind.” – LibraTag Team
 ---